PaddlePaddle/Paddle/paddle/fluid/operators/jit/README.en.md

 We present these methods to get the functions:
 - `GetAllCandidateFuncs`.
 It can return all the implementations supported.
 All of the implementations can get the same result.
 You can do some runtime benchmark to choose which should actually be used.
 - `GetDefaultBestFunc`.
-It only return one defualt function pointer, which is tuning offline with some genenal configures and attributes.
+It only return one default function pointer, which is tuning offline with some genenal configures and attributes.
 This should cover most situations.
 - `KernelFuncs::Cache()`.
-It can get the defualt functions and save it for next time with the same attribute.
+It can get the default functions and save it for next time with the same attribute.
 - `GetReferFunc`.
 It can only get the reference code in CPU, and all the others implementations have same logic with this reference code.

 And here are some examples: